Nupurgopali/nd00333-capstone/starter_file/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
-I deployed the automl model and the endpoint of the model is an url.When a json request (which contains all the needed input features and their values) is made to the url, the model response with an output being 1 or 0.
-1 means the patient suffers from malignant tumour and 0 means the patient suffers from benign tumour.
+I deployed the automl model and the endpoint of the model is an url.When a json request (which contains all the needed input features and their values) is made to the url, the model response with an output being M or B. M means the patient suffers from malignant tumour and B means the patient suffers from benign tumour.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: